 Nothing can be more discouraging for CRM adoption than performing unnecessary actions again and again.
 And approval process is no exception.
-A complex workflows, like Deal approval process, that has to be approved by several different parties can reflect on productivity.
+A complex workflow, like the Deal approval process, that has to be approved by several different parties can reflect on productivity.

 Let’s imagine the situation: users are getting the initial email when it is their turn to approve, but they can’t get around to it right away and the Deal is in limbo waiting for their approval.
 Quite annoying, isn’t it?

 How we help:

 One of the CRM best practices successfully used by our consultants is to set up a daily reminder that will email that user until the Deal is approved by them.
 If you don’t know where to start with the Salesforce approval process, study our guide.